bbauska/UC-Davis-Data-Manipulation-in-JS/README.md

 other things you can do to submit forms.
 You can also use input type image.

-So, if you want to set an image as a button instead of having the browser render a button Like this one, you can actually use an image there, you can actually use the button element if you want to, to submit a form.
+If you want to set an image as a button instead of having the browser render a button like this one, you can actually use an image there, you can actually use the button element if you want to, to submit a form.
 But the most common way is type submit.
 It&apos;s the most common way.
 And then, secondly, you could also add an input type reset if you